UTF-8: Implementations and adoption

 The Raku programming language (formerly Perl 6) uses utf-8 encoding by default for I/O (Perl 5 also supports it); though that choice in Raku also implies "normalization into Unicode NFC (normalization form canonical).
-In some cases the user will want to ensure no normalization is done; for this utf8-c8" can be used.
+In some cases the user will want to ensure no normalization is done; for this "utf8-c8" can be used.
 That UTF-8 Clean-8 variant, implemented by Raku, is an encoder/decoder that preserves bytes as is (even illegal UTF-8 sequences) and allows for Normal Form Grapheme synthetics.

 Version 3 of the Python programming language treats each byte of an invalid UTF-8 bytestream as an error (see also changes with new UTF-8 mode in Python 3.7); this gives 128 different possible errors.
 Extensions have been created to allow any byte sequence that is assumed to be UTF-8 to be losslessly transformed to UTF-16 or UTF-32, by translating the 128 possible error bytes to 128 reserved code points, and transforming those code points back to error bytes to output UTF-8.
 The most common approach is to translate the codes to ... which are low (trailing) surrogate values and thus "invalid" UTF-16, as used by Python's PEP 383 (or "surrogateescape") approach.
 NumPy version 2.0, and its file formats, support UTF-8 (adding StringDType for it).
 Another encoding called MirBSD OPTU-8/16 converts them to ... in a Private Use Area.
 In either approach, the byte value is encoded in the low eight bits of the output code point.
 These encodings are needed if invalid UTF-8 is to survive translation to and then back from the UTF-16 used internally by Python, and as Unix filenames can contain invalid UTF-8 it is necessary for this to work.

-Linux and macOS filesystems support UTF-8: ext4 and Apple's APFS.
+Most file systems on Unix-like systems can use UTF-8 to encode file names, as looking up file names is done by comparing the bytes of file names.
+Linux's ext4 and macOS's APFS file systems support case-insensitive file name lookups, which require that the encoding of file names be specified; ext4 supports UTF-8 and uses it by default, and APFS requires UTF-8.
 Apple's older HFS Plus uses UTF-16 for file names, but uses UTF-8 in symbolic links.
 Windows' filesystem, NTFS, uses UTF-16 for file names.